rishaviyerntu/airfoil-aeroelastic-flutter-analysis/README.md

 # airfoil-aeroelastic-flutter-analysis
-MATLAB code to evaluate flutter speed and frequency of an airfoil using Theodorsen and Wagner's approach.
+MATLAB code to evaluate flutter speed, frequency, and damping ratio of an airfoil using Theodorsen and Wagner's approach.